lemonjesus/qemu-ipod-nano/Readme.md

 ## What works

+* The CPU, complete with system timers and interrupts
 * SPI NOR flash
 * I2C communications probably work, but the PMU is currently a dummy device
 * The LCD screen
 * Hardware JPEG decoding (it's good enough for now, but it isn't perfect)
+* Basic clickwheel buttons
+* NAND... kind of.
+It makes it through the initialization process, but that means the entire FMISS VM instruction set is basically proved to be correct.

-Currently, the iPod Nano 3G emulator is able to boot partially into the EFI.
-At some point, it decides it can't actually boot, so it displays the Red X image.
+Currently, the iPod Nano 3G emulator is able to boot partially all the way through the EFI bootloader.
+The BDS module decides to try and load Disk Mode for some reason, presumably because it can't load the OS (as far as I can tell, it doesn't even try?)
+My current goal is to get into the Diagnostic Menu because that's the simplest binary to load that proves that the base iPod is working.

 Below this, the README is a work in progress.